Leading Art & Design at your school

 The audit also makes you consider where these resources are stored.
 For example, it’s all well and good having a whole container of oil pastel packs, but if they don’t have a specific home and just get passed from classroom to classroom, it can put people off using them as they have to spend time tracking them down.

-Art and Design Lead folder guidance
+Art and Design Coordinator folder guidance

 For a subject leader, the prospect of someone questioning you about your subject and how it’s monitored can feel quite scary.
 Having everything you need in a folder can help you to lead a conversation about everything you have done to ensure high quality teaching and learning across the school.